Available with Business Analyst license.

 The list of apportionment methods is specific to United States local data.
 Your list is dependent on the local data installed and is derived from the block centroid point layer.

-Statistical Data Collections (SDCX) allow you to customize the apportionment layer to use any point layer.
+An apportionment layer is a point feature containing a weight field that is used in Statistical Data Collections (SDCX) to estimate and aggregate data to other layers.
+When using a local dataset in Business Analyst, apportionment layers, by default, are census block centroids.
+Statistical Data Collections allow you to customize the apportionment layer to use any point layer.
 This connects your custom polygons to a custom apportionment layer to refine the results beyond default methods.
 No locally installed dataset is required.

 International location and nondemographic data area are examples of apportionment layers.